baka-san/baka-san.github.io/_portfolio/not-wikipedia.md

 7\.
 Better permissions, e.g. no deleting other people's wiki pages, only owners of a page can make it public, choose if your collaborators can add or delete other collaborators, approval from owner before edits are added to the page, etc.

 8\.
-Ability to change your credit card.
+Allow users to change their credit card.
+Since Not Wikipedia doesn't store any information in the database, this would involve creating an ActiveRecord model for credit cards and associating it with the users model.
+Of course, full credit card numbers and sensitive information wouldn't be stored in ActiveRecord.

 Thanks for reading and please check out the other posts on my site.
 If you have any remarks send me a message or comment below.
 If you are looking to employ me or in some other way give me your money, you can contact me through any of the methods listed on the top of the [home page]({{ site.baseurl }}/).
 Cheers.